• Home

 We'd Love Your Help!

 No matter how large or small, every donation we receive helps further enhance our adopted teachers' efforts for their students.
-All donations will be gratefully acknowledged and are tax-deductible.
+All donations will be gratefully acknowledged and are fully tax-deductible.
+Our EIN (tax ID) is 81-4262845.

 Thanks for your support!